Vlad the Impaler: German stories

 Works containing the stories about Vlad's cruelty were published in Low German in the Holy Roman Empire before 1480.
-The stories were allegedly written in the early 1460s, because they describe Vlad's campaign across the Danube in early 1462, but they do not refer to Mehmed II's invasion of Wallachia in June of the same year.
+The stories were allegedly written in the early 1460s, because they describe Vlad's campaign across the Danube in early 1462; however, they do not refer to Mehmed II's invasion of Wallachia in June of the same year.
 They provide a detailed narration of the conflicts between Vlad and the Transylvanian Saxons, showing that they originated "in the literary minds of the Saxons".

 The stories about Vlad's plundering raids in Transylvania were clearly based on an eyewitness account, because they contain accurate details (including the lists of the churches destroyed by Vlad and the dates of the raids).
 They describe Vlad as a "demented psychopath, a sadist, a gruesome murderer, a masochist", worse than Caligula and Nero.
 However, the stories emphasizing Vlad's cruelty are to be treated with caution because his brutal acts were very probably exaggerated (or even invented) by the Saxons.

 The invention of movable type printing contributed to the popularity of the stories about Vlad, making them one of the first "bestsellers" in Europe.
 To enhance sales, they were published in books with woodcuts on their title pages that depicted horrific scenes.
 For instance, the editions published in Nuremberg in 1499 and in Strasbourg in 1500 depict Vlad dining at a table surrounded by dead or dying people on poles.

 Slavic stories

-There are more than twenty manuscripts (written between the 15th and 18th centuries) which preserved the text of the Skazanie o Drakule voievode (The Tale about Voivode Dracula).
-The manuscripts were written in Russian, but they copied a text that had originally been recorded in a South Slavic language, because they contain expressions alien to the Russian language but used in South Slavic idioms (such as diavol for "evil").
-The original text was written in Buda between 1482 and 1486.
+There are more than 20 Russian manuscripts (written between the 15th and 18th centuries) which preserved the text of the Skazanie o Drakule voievode ("The Tale about Voivode Dracula").
+The text is commonly attributed to Fyodor Kuritsyn, an influential courtier under Ivan III of Moscow who led an embassy to Hungary from 1482 to 1485, though some Romanian scholars maintain that it had originally been recorded in a South Slavic language.

-The nineteen anecdotes in the Skazanie are longer than the German stories about Vlad.
-They are a mixture of fact and fiction, according to historian Raymond T. McNally.
-Almost half of the anecdotes emphasize, like the German stories, Vlad's brutality, but they also underline that his cruelty enabled him to strengthen the central government in Wallachia.
+The 19 anecdotes in the Skazanie are longer than the German stories about Vlad.
+They are a mixture of fact and fiction, according to Raymond T. McNally.
+Almost half of the anecdotes emphasize, like the German stories, Vlad's brutality, even to the point of declaring that "his life was the image of his name", "which means “devil” in our[ language]", but they also underline that his cruelty enabled him to strengthen the central government in Wallachia.
 For instance, the Skazanie writes of a golden cup that nobody dared to steal at a fountain because Vlad "hated stealing so violently ... that anybody who caused any evil or robbery ... did not live long", thereby promoting public order, and the German story about Vlad's campaign against Ottoman territory underlined his cruel acts while the Skazanie emphasized his successful diplomacy calling him "zlomudry" or "evil-wise".
 On the other hand, the Skazanie sharply criticized Vlad for his conversion to Catholicism, attributing his death to this apostasy.
 Some elements of the anecdotes were later added to Russian stories about Ivan the Terrible of Russia.